Asana/ruby-asana/README.md

     $ openssl version
     OpenSSL 0.9.8zh 14 Jan 2016

 OpenSSL 0.9.8 was first released in 2005, and therefore only supports TLS (Transport Layer Security) version 1.0.
-Asana has deprecated and stopped accepting requests for clients which do not suport [TLS 1.0 and above](https://asa.na/tls), which unfortunately includes any software linked against this version of the library - this includes both the MacOS X provided Python interpreter and any homebrew installed Python that is not specifically configured to link against a newer version.
+Asana has deprecated and stopped accepting requests for clients which do not suport [TLS 1.0 and above](https://asa.na/tls), which unfortunately includes any software linked against this version of the library - this includes both the MacOS X provided Ruby interpreter and any homebrew installed Ruby that is not specifically configured to link against a newer version.

 To see if your Ruby version is affected, run